Apportionment in the Hellenic Parliament: Apportionment of seats allocated to parties in legislative elections

 The first step in determining the result of a Greek legislative election is to find the electoral quota (εκλογικό μέτρο) of each party on a national level.
-This is done by taking the number of votes received by each party polling at least 3% nationally and multiplying it by 250, thereupon dividing that sum by the total number of votes cast for political parties which have received at least 3% of the national vote; the number of seats elected in constituencies, without the 50-seat majority bonus.
+This is done by taking the number of votes received by each party polling at least 3% nationally and multiplying it by a number as shown in formula, thereupon dividing that sum by the total number of votes cast for political parties which have received at least 3% of the national vote; the number of seats elected in constituencies, without the possible majority bonus.
 The integer of this calculation gives the number of seats that each party is awarded, in proportion to its electoral result.
 As with the allocation of seats to the constituencies, if there are any seats left vacant in the first allocation, the political parties are ranked in descending order of leftover decimals ($k_1 \cdots k_n$) and a seat is awarded to any constituency with a $k$ larger than or equal to $k_x$, where $x$ is the number of seats which remained empty in the first allocation.
 This formula below is a summary of this calculation process:

-Because the number of votes is multiplied by 250 rather than 300 it ensures that there are always 50 seats left vacant for the majority bonus.
-The national quota is used later in order to 'correct' the results in the constituencies, ensuring that the 50 seats of the majority bonus are left vacant as intended.
+Because the number of votes is multiplied by a smaller number rather than 300 it ensures that there are always some seats left vacant for the majority bonus.
+The national quota is used later in order to 'correct' the results in the constituencies, ensuring that the seats of the majority bonus are left vacant as intended.
 This provision was abolished in 2016, along with the majority bonus, and in elections after 2019 the total number of votes received by a party will be multiplied by 300 instead of 250.

-The 12 MPs elected nationally
+The 15 MPs elected nationally

 In accordance with the constitution, several seats in the parliament are elected on a national level.
-These MPs are elected through party-list proportional representation using the largest remainder method, with the whole of Greece acting as a single 12-seat constituency.
-The seats are allocated by first finding the national quota for these 12 seats, dividing the total number of votes cast for all parties which have received at least 3% of the vote nationally by 12, and then dividing the total number of votes for each party which has received at least 3% of the national vote by the national quota for the 12 seats.
+These MPs are elected through party-list proportional representation using the largest remainder method, with the whole of Greece acting as a single 15-seat constituency.
+The seats are allocated by first finding the national quota for these 15 seats, dividing the total number of votes cast for all parties which have received at least 3% of the vote nationally by 15, and then dividing the total number of votes for each party which has received at least 3% of the national vote by the national quota for the 15 seats.
 The integer of this calculation is the number of seats each party is awarded in this apportionment.
 If there are any seats left vacant in the first allocation, the political parties are ranked in descending order of leftover decimals ($k_1 \cdots k_n$) and a seat is awarded to any party with a $k$ larger than or equal to $k_x$, where $x$ is the number of seats which remained empty in the first allocation.
 This formula below is a summary of this calculation process: